SAVE OUR SOILS

 Regenerated

-The agrochemical industry is eager to avoid restrictions to its farming model, politics keep postponing soil protection.
-Yet, the soil-building agriculture of the future already takes shape on more and more fields.
+The agrochemical industry is eager to avoid restrictions to its farming model, politics are postponing soil protection.
+Against all odds, the soil-building agriculture of the future already takes shape on more and more fields.

 by Marius Münstermann